-Table 5: List and Description of Soft Skills Soft Skills Description Ability to acquire and Show that they can employ general principles, theories, concepts, and/ apply knowledge of or formulas from mathematics, science, and engineering problems.
-For engineering fundamentals particular problem, graduates should demonstrate that they can: define and describe the pertinent principles and appropriate assumptions, theories, concepts, and/or formulas: explain how they are appropriate to the problem; and demonstrate how they have been applied in the solution of the problem.
+Table 5: List and Description of Soft Skills

+Soft Skills Description Ability to acquire and apply knowledge of engineering fundamentals Show that they can employ general principles, theories, concepts, and/or formulas from mathematics, science, and engineering problems.
+For particular problem, graduates should demonstrate that they can: define and describe the pertinent principles and appropriate assumptions. theories, concepts, and/or formulas: explain how they are appropriate to the problem; and demonstrate how they have been applied in the solution of the problem.
 Respond positively, to the instruction and guidance they receive in applying knowledge of mathematics, science, and engineering to the particular engineering problems they encounter.
-Ability to communicate Acquire effective communication includes listening, observing, reading, effectively, not only speaking, and writing and requires understanding of the fundamentals with engineer but of interacting effectively with technical and non-technical or lay individuals and audiences in a variety of settings. also with the Ability to be versatile with mathematics, graphics, the worldwide web community at large. and other communication tools.
-Ability to function · Possess a conceptual understanding of group dynamics, that is, how to effectively as an make groups work effectively.
-This conceptual understanding includes: individual and in a how to create a group climate that encourages success, how to recognize group with the capacity and make effective use of power resources in group activities, how to use to be a leader or communication and negotiation strategies for dealing productively with manager as well as an effective team Show that they can participate effectively as team members in group member. projects: working cooperatively with others, accepting diverse views, encouraging active participation of others, dealing productively with conflict, and taking leadership roles as the need arises to accomplish the group's objective.
-Show that they can work successfully with people who are in other fields and those who perform a variety of functions within a group as well as demonstrate flexibility in the roles and functions they play.
-The trade that the student must posses are exhibit respect for these people and the diversity they bring to the group, accept and incorporate where appropriate ideas from people with different perspectives, explain pertinent engineering principles and application to people who have no training in those principles and applications but who need to make use of them.
-Understanding of the Acquire the understanding of social, cultural, global and environmental social, cultural, global responsibilities and ethics of a technical assistant/assistant engineer and environmental and the need for sustainable development. responsibilities and ethics of a technical assistant/assistant engineer and the need for sustainable development.
+Ability to communicate effectively, not only with engineer but also with the community at large.
+Acquire effective communication includes listening, observing, reading, speaking, and writing and requires understanding of the fundamentals of interacting effectively with technical and non-technical or lay individuals and audiences in a variety of settings.
+Ability to be versatile with mathematics, graphics, the worldwide web and other communication tools.